MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 #### Docker-Compose Additional UnRAID Overrides

-UnRAID special labels with Docker that help the web interface display addional information.
+UnRAID special labels with Docker that help the web interface display additional information.
 These labels define elements like the WebUI URL, container icons, and descriptions that appear in the Unraid dashboard.
 By including these labels in a `docker-compose.override.yml` file, you can make Immich services integrate seamlessly with Unraid's management interface, accessible through the GUI.

 This is only possible uf you are using [UnRAID's Docker Compose Manager](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager){:target="_blank"}, but it is a nice feature to have.